“People who solve problems are happier” - Jim McKelvey

 Our initial product was developed in part by our summer intern Jack Dorsey, who later went on to co-found Twitter.
 More recently, Jim partnered with Jack again to co-found Square, Inc., the mobile electronic payment company.

-In 2011 John Berglund, Jim’s business partner and minority shareholder, took over running the day-to-day operations.
-While Mira is still privately held by Jim McKelvey and John Berglund, since 2016 Richard Stimac has been the CEO of Mira, while Jim and John are off working on other projects.
+In 2011 John Berglund, Jim’s business partner and minority shareholder, took over running and modernizing the company.
+While Mira is still privately held by Jim McKelvey and John Berglund, they have assembled an excellent team to run the day-to-day operations, while Jim and John are off working on other projects.